Spin-wave hybridization in bismuth iron garnet Mie spheres induced by the inverse Faraday effect: IFE‑induced coupling between spin‑wave modes

 where $\mathcal H_{\rm dip\text{-}exch}$ is the dipole--exchange Hamiltonian of the unpumped sphere, whose eigenfrequencies are denoted by $\widetilde\Omega_\nu$.
 Expanding the dynamical magnetization over the two relevant exchange modes introduced in Eq.~\eqref{eq:exchange_mode_collinear},

 and projecting onto this truncated basis yields

 where $\widetilde\Omega_{000}$ and $\widetilde\Omega_{100}$ are the dipole-corrected eigenfrequencies of the unpumped sphere.
+The two-mode truncation is justified by Fig.~\ref{fig:Figure_2}(c): within the studied radius window the nearest additional branch belongs to a different $j_z$ sector, while the collinear IFE perturbation preserves axial symmetry and can only require a multimode CMT if another optically allowed mode becomes nearly resonant within the scale of the IFE coupling or linewidth.
 In the absence of optical driving, hybridization between the Kittel mode $(0,0,0)$ and the mode $(1,0,0)$ is symmetry-forbidden, so the dipolar interaction contributes only through these diagonal frequency shifts and does not generate intermode coupling.
+In the two-mode CMT basis, the unpumped dipole--exchange Hamiltonian is diagonal for this pair of modes.
+The dashed lines in Fig.~\ref{fig:Figure_3}(a) show the corresponding crossing when the IFE-induced off-diagonal term $U^{100}_{000}$ is omitted.
+Consistently, Fig.~\ref{fig:Figure_3}(c) shows $\Delta\Omega\rightarrow 0$ as $I\propto |E_0|^2\rightarrow 0$.

 The inverse Faraday effect produces additional frequency shifts and mode mixing through the matrix elements

 The diagonal elements $U_{\nu\nu}$ describe the IFE-induced line shifts, whereas the off-diagonal elements $U_{\nu\nu'}$ with $\nu\neq \nu'$ describe optically induced coupling.
 In particular, the matrix element $U_{000}^{100}$ is nonzero because the IFE field $H_z^{\rm IFE}$ is both parity-breaking and spatially inhomogeneous.